$File: //depot/povray/smp/windows/readme.html $

 Use of the POV-Ray source code is governed by the conditions laid out in distribution-license.txt and source-license.txt.
 Be sure you read these files (which are included in this source archive, and also linked from http://www.povray.org/povlegal.html) before doing anything with this source.

-Furthermore, as this source code is a beta distribution, further conditions are added.
+Furthermore, as this source code is a release candidate distribution, further conditions are added.
 These further conditions are documented near the start of most source files.
 One of these notices is reproduced at the end of this file for your reference.

 This document does not attempt to explain how POV-Ray works or how to make modifications to it.
 Some of the internals of POV-Ray are highly complex; if you wish to gain a better understanding of that topic, please follow the link provided on the source code page mentioned below.
 This document is intended only to assist you in getting the POV-Ray source code built using an officially- supported compiler on Win32 or Win64.
 Furthermore, no attempt is made to cover advanced subjects such as profile-guided optimization (though we will point out that the latter is definitely worthwhile, if you have the time and patience).